Sanjay-Prajapati/FitBitHealth/README.md

-# Fit Bit Health
+# FitBit Health

-A Fit Bit Health android application to fetch data from Fitbit API.
+A FitBit Health android application to fetch data from Fitbit API.

 * UI development